About: Sneezing is the expulsion of air through the nose and mouth.

 - Sneezing accompanied by blood may be a sign of nasal cancer or fungal infection.

-- Complete blood count, biochemical profile, and urinalysis are all standard tests to evaluate the health of your cat, look for signs of infection and inflammation.
+- Biochemical profile, complete blood count, and urinalysis are all standard tests to evaluate the health of your cat, look for signs of infection and inflammation.

 - Cytology (microscopic examination) of nasal, oral or eye secretions.

-- Bacterial culture of nasal, oral or eye secretions.
+- Bacterial culture and sensitivity of nasal, oral or eye secretions.

 - Biopsy of the nasal tissue.